College of Humanities and Social Sciences

 Bachelor of Arts Degree

-Students desiring a (BA) Bachelor of Arts degree must complete the language proficiency requirements in one of the following ways: * (in addition to the (BS) Bachelor of Science degree requirements)
+In addition to completing the Bachelor of Science (BS) degree requirements, students desiring a (BA) Bachelor of Arts degree must also complete the language proficiency requirements in one of the following ways:

 - Demonstration of proficiency in one foreign language by successful completion of one course at the 2020-level or higher (or its equivalent) OR